-- the class teacher carries out a clear analysis of the pupil's needs, supported by the school's SENCo. - the analysis includes data on progress, attainment and approaches to learning and the views of the pupil and their parent/carers and advice from any other support staff - where behaviour is an area of concern we use a behaviour support plan. - we plan provision which can remove the barriers to learning for the pupil using evidence based and effective teaching approaches, appropriate equipment, strategies and interventions. - we provide support which may include differentiation, additional programmes, small group and/or individual support. - the class teacher retains the responsibility for the learning of the pupil even if the pupil is receiving support away from the rest of the class, for example, in a small group. - we review the pupil's progress and development and decide on any changes to be made in consultation with the pupil and their parent/carer. - where progress is limited we take advice from external specialists /practitioners and discuss their input, advice and support with parents and all staff involved. - where assessment indicates that specialist services are required, we make referrals promptly. - where provision does not overcome the concern and a significant and/or persistent difficulty remains apparent, a pupil will be deemed as having Special Education Needs (SEN Support category). - at this point we draw up a provision plan each term outlining 'SEN Support' and agree a plan and outcomes with parents and the child.
+- the class teacher carries out a clear analysis of the pupil's needs, supported by the school's SENCo. - the analysis includes data on progress, attainment and approaches to learning and the views of the pupil and their parent/carers and advice from any other support staff, - where behaviour is an area of concern, we use a behaviour support plan, - we plan provision which can remove the barriers to learning for the pupil using evidence based and effective teaching approaches, appropriate equipment, strategies and interventions, - we provide support which may include differentiation, additional programmes, small group and/or individual support, - the class teacher retains the responsibility for the learning of the pupil even if the pupil is receiving support away from the rest of the class, for example, in a small group, - we review the pupil's progress and development and decide on any changes to be made in consultation with the pupil and their parent/carer, - where progress is limited, we take advice from external specialists /practitioners and discuss their input, advice and support with parents and all staff involved, - where assessment indicates that specialist services are required, we make referrals promptly, - if the support the child is receiving is support that is different from or additional to that normally available to pupils of the same age, a meeting will be held with the SENCo and parents to discuss whether the child would benefit from being placed on the SEN Register.
+This ensures the child receives the necessary SEN Support to meet their full potential. - each child receiving SEN Support has a personalised Pupil Profile which details support given and clear outcomes which are agreed with the class teacher, SENCo, parents/carers and child.
+These are reviewed on a termly basis and shared with parents/carers.